krprzenioslo/Hystrixwiki2/Configuration.md

 #### circuitBreaker.forceClosed

-If true the circuit breaker will remain closed and allow requests regardless of the error percentage.
+This property, if `true`, forces the circuit breaker into a closed state in which it will  allow requests regardless of the error percentage.

-The _circuitBreaker.forceOpen_ property takes precedence so if it set to true this property does nothing.
+The `circuitBreaker.forceOpen` property takes precedence so if it is set to `true` this property does nothing.

-_Default Value:_ false
+_Default Value:_ `false`
-_Default Property:_ hystrix.command.default.circuitBreaker.forceClosed
+_Default Property:_ `hystrix.command.default.circuitBreaker.forceClosed`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].circuitBreaker.forceClosed
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.circuitBreaker.forceClosed`
 _How to Set Instance Default:_

 ```java